limikael/yaed/README.md

     src.off("event", obj.func, obj);
 ````

-For an expplanation why this is necesarry, first consider this code:
+For an explanation why this is necesarry, first consider this code:

 ````javascript
     var obj={};